tankbottoms/juice-docs-v2/docs/dev/README.md

 [API](api/contracts/README.md) - Specifications of each contract and function, and a deep dive through each line of code.

-[Subgraph](dev/subgraph) - Information about the Juicebox subgraph and how to use it in development.

 Documentation for Juicebox Protocol V1 (live on mainnet since July 2021) is available [here](protocol-v1/).

 Reach out to contributors of the DAO on [Discord](https://www.discord.gg/juicebox) to call attention to something that could be improved.
 You can also submit PR's directly to the [documentation repo](https://github.com/jbx-protocol/juice-docs-v2) on GitHub.